kaku2015/PrivacySafeDocs/FAQ.md

 ### FAQ

 - **Q: How to use.**
+- A: Long press the title of the "Calculator" to open.
-- A: Introduction on how to use PrivacySafe: https://youtu.be/1XQ_Q0iZaRE.
+</br>Introduction on how to use PrivacySafe: https://youtu.be/1XQ_Q0iZaRE.

 - **Q: Forget password.**
-- A: Long press the title of the "Calculator" to open.
-</br>If you have set security question, you can retrieve the password through it,
-or if you have already registered an account, you can retrieve it by verifying your account email.
+- A: If you have set security question, you can retrieve the password through it, or if you have already registered an account, you can retrieve it by verifying your account email.
 </br>Please click the "Forgot Password" button below the unlock password interface.